ipfs/js-ipfsd-ctl/README.md

 `ipfsd-ctl` can create two types of node controllers, `disposable` and `non-disposable`.
 A disposable node will be created on a temporary repo which will be optionally initialized and started (the default), as well cleaned up on process exit.
 A non-disposable node on the other hand, requires the user to initialize and start the node, as well as stop and cleanup after wards.
 Additionally, a non-disposable will allow you to pass a custom repo using the `repoPath` option, if the `repoPath` is not defined, it will use the default repo for the node type (`$HOME/.ipfs` or `$HOME/.jsipfs`).
 The `repoPath` parameter is ignored for disposable nodes, as there is a risk of deleting a live repo.

+## IPFS executables

+`ipfsd-ctl` no longer installs go-ipfs nor js-ipfs dependencies, instead it expects them to be provided by the parent project.
+In order to be able to use both go and js daemons, please make sure that your project includes this two packages as dependencies.

+- `ipfs` - the js-ipfs implementation
+- `go-ipfs-dep` - the packaged go-ipfs implementation

+It is also possible to provide an alternative executable when using `spawn` by setting the `exec` option to the path of the executable.

 ## API

 ### Daemon Factory